infstellar/genshin_impact_assistant/doc/en_US/readme.md

 ### 2. [Auto Domain Assist](./domain_assi.md)

 1. Set the number of times to challenge the domain and other settings in config, see [config settings](./config.md) for details.
-2. Manually select the team, configure the team, and enter the domain
+2. Manually select the team and configure the team.
-3. After entering the domain, switch the FlowMode to AutoDomain in the GUI and wait for the module to be imported
+3. After entering the domain(or not), select the Domain task in the GUI.
-4. Press the `[` key to start/stop the function.
-Can be changed in `keymap.json`.
+4. Press the `start task` button to start/stop the function.
+Wait for the import to complete and then switch to the Genshin window.

 - Please read the notes in [domain_assi.md](./domain_assi.md).